RamaneekGill/dicom-batch-loader/README.md

 - keras
  - For reusing the ImageDataGenerator

-TODO `pip freeze > requirements.txr` for exact reproduction of the Python environment.
+TODO `pip freeze > requirements.txt` for exact reproduction of the Python environment.

 ### Compute Environment